Psychotherapy

 - Developmental Psychology

-In accordance with the recommendations of the Bologna Declaration on the necessary harmonization of curricula, this study program is fully implemented following the standards set by the European Federation of Professional Psychologists’ Association (EFFPA).
-The European Federation of Psychologists, in collaboration with a group of eminent psychologists from 12 European countries (Denmark, England, France, Finland, Greece, Italy, the Netherlands, Norway, Germany, Spain, Sweden, and Switzerland), developed the ‘European Framework for Psychologists’ Training (European Framework for Psychologists’ Training) and proposed criteria for obtaining the European Diploma in Psychology.
+In accordance with the Bologna Declaration recommendations for curriculum alignment, this study program is fully implemented according to the standards set by the European Federation of Professional Psychologists’ Associations (EFFPA).
+The European Federation of Psychologists, in cooperation with eminent psychologists from 12 European countries (Denmark, England, France, Finland, Greece, Italy, Netherlands, Norway, Germany, Spain, Sweden, and Switzerland), developed the 'European Framework for Psychologists’ Training' (European Framework for Psychologists’ Training) and proposed criteria for obtaining the European Diploma in Psychology.
+This document sets the standards for psychologist education in Europe, emphasizing the minimum requirements for obtaining the European Diploma in Psychology.
+Meeting these standards ensures uniform quality in psychologist education across the European educational space.

-To practice psychotherapy, according to the European Association of Psychologists and the Association of Psychotherapists of Serbia, the following is required in addition to completing undergraduate psychology studies:
+To practice psychotherapy, according to the European Association of Psychologists and the Association of Psychotherapists of Serbia, in addition to completing undergraduate psychology studies, the following is required:

-- completion of psychotherapy education lasting at least 4 years;
+- complete psychotherapy education lasting at least 4 years;

-- personal psychotherapy experience of at least 250 hours;
+- the candidate must undergo personal psychotherapy for at least 250 hours;

-- at least 150 hours of supervision with a recognized supervisor;
+- complete at least 150 hours of supervision by a recognized supervisor;

-According to the Association of Psychotherapists of Serbia, only by obtaining the National Certificate for Psychotherapy can a person present themselves as a psychotherapist.
+According to the Association of Psychotherapists of Serbia, only after obtaining the National Certificate for Psychotherapy can a person officially call themselves a psychotherapist.

 The association recognizes psychotherapy modalities and psychotherapy methods.
-Recognized psychotherapy modalities or schools (recognized by the European Association for Psychotherapy – EAP) are required, and only those certified in a specific psychotherapy modality can apply for the national Certificate for Psychotherapy.
+Psychotherapy modalities include recognized therapeutic schools or approaches (recognized by the European Association for Psychotherapy – EAP), and only someone who has obtained a certificate in a specific psychotherapy modality can apply for the national Certificate for Psychotherapy.

-The study option Psychotherapy within the Psychology study program, lasting four years (240 ECTS) or eight semesters, is characterized by a modern approach to exceptional higher education, based on best practices in psychology and human resources.
+The study option Psychotherapy within the Psychology study program, lasting four years (240 ECTS) or eight semesters, features a modern approach to high-quality education designed according to the best practices in psychology and human potential development.

 Key Topics and Subjects